Daizjon/Daizjon/README.md

 • Individual projects are maintained in separate repositories when appropriate.
 • Multi-project coursework repositories are organized into clearly separated folders.
 • Each repository includes documentation outlining purpose, implementation details, and usage instructions.
-• Naming conventions reflect primary technologies or system focus for clarity and consistency.
+• Naming conventions reflect primary technologies or system focus to ensure clarity and consistency.

 ## Tech Stack